eyereasoner/eye/reasoning/arcus/crypto/README.md

          crypto:sha512 "309ecc489c12d6eb4cc40f50c902f2b4..." .
 ```

-*(actual hash values will be computed by eyelet or an N3 reasoning engine that supports `crypto:` functions)*
+*(actual hash values will be computed by arcus or an N3 reasoning engine that supports `crypto:` functions)*

 ---

 > **TIP:** Use `crypto:` predicates to bind cryptographic functions directly into RDF-based reasoning.

-> **NOTE:** Hashing in eyelet can be used for identifying content, verifying integrity, or linking anonymized data.
+> **NOTE:** Hashing in arcus can be used for identifying content, verifying integrity, or linking anonymized data.

-> **Reference:** Built on the [N3 Crypto vocabulary](http://www.w3.org/2000/10/swap/crypto#), this example integrates hash functions into logical inference using eyelet.
+> **Reference:** Built on the [N3 Crypto vocabulary](http://www.w3.org/2000/10/swap/crypto#), this example integrates hash functions into logical inference using arcus.